-This project formally concluded on August 1st 2007 with the official launch by the ACT Chief Minister of the final main report, community report, and a brochure at WNAHS in Canberra.
+This project formally concluded in August 2007 with the official launch by the ACT Chief Minister of the final main report, community report, and a brochure at WNAHS in Canberra.
 Outcomes include:

 - During the project, a literature review was completed, co-researcher training was undertaken, community consultation undertaken, interviews and focus groups completed, and a main report and community report prepared.

 - The project highlighted the lack of national and international literature on Indigenous prison health.